• Skip to primary navigation

 Notes

-• Remove the stem and core from the apple.
+• Don't forget to remove the stem and core from the apple.

 • There is no need to peel the apple.
 Leaving the skin on saves time, produces less waste, and adds prebiotic fiber to the smoothie.